-From the very beginning of his career, Bowie's choices in film were bold, daring and unique - just like the man himself.
+From the very beginning of his career, Bowie's choices in movies were bold, daring and unique - just like the man himself.
 His first major role was, of course, Nicolas Roeg's 'The Man Who Fell To Earth', based on the novel by Walter Tevis - who also wrote 'The Queen's Gambit'.
 A deeply philosophical sci-fi drama about an alien who crash-lands on Earth, the role could have easily been written with Bowie in mind.

 Here's just a handful of Bowie's best work on screen...

 5. 'LABYRINTH' - The Magic Dance

-Starring as the Goblin King in Jim Henson's surprisingly dark musical, Bowie contributed to the soundtrack with this bouncy pop masterpiece.
+Starring as the Goblin King in Jim Henson's surprisingly dark musical, Bowie contributed to the soundtrack with this bouncy pop moment.
 The role itself for Bowie was an interesting one.
 Playing a tyrannical sorcerer, he kidnapped 15-year old Jennifer Connelly's brother - who actually wished for it to happen.
 Once she realises what's she done, she travels into the titular labyrinth after him, only to find that Bowie's Goblin King has fallen in love with her.
 There's a generation of people who became infatuated with David Bowie thanks to that hair and his riding jodhpurs.

 4. 'ZOOLANDER' - "I believe I might be of assistance?"

-It's a silly little cameo, but it just goes to show how impactful David Bowie was.
-The film literally stops for a few seconds when Bowie appears to judge Zoolander and Hansel's walk-off.
+It's a silly little cameo, admittedly, but it just goes to show how impactful David Bowie was.
+The movie literally stops for a few seconds when Bowie appears to judge Zoolander and Hansel's walk-off.
 And who better to judge said walk-off than David Bowie?
 As well as being married to supermodel Iman, Bowie was a guiding light for the fashion industry for many years.